Rain pouring down? Blazing heat? Hazy Singapore day? No problem – we've found 100 things to do indoors with kids of all ages!

 Here’s another board game cafe that will tickle your fancy!
 Spend some good quality time with the family playing your favourite board game or learning the rules for a new one.
 Plus, parents can enjoy its artisanal coffees and delicious food.
 Goodbye technology, hello old-fashioned fun.

 Changi Airport is one of the few airports in the world where local people go just to hang out.
 Why?
-Well for most airports they are geared to just being a gateway to overseas destinations, but for Changi Airport it is already quite the family-friendly destination in itself.
-With an indoor soft play, airplane spotting opportunities, huge slides, the sky train and indoor playgrounds, this is a one-stop place for activities with kids, both small and large.
+Well most airports are geared to just being a gateway to overseas destinations, but Changi Airport is already quite the family-friendly destination in itself.
+With indoor soft play, airplane spotting opportunities, huge slides, the sky train and indoor playgrounds, this is a one-stop place for activities with kids, both small and large.

-Singapore’s hottest new attraction, Jewel Changi, is full of activities with kids.
+Singapore’s hottest attraction, Jewel Changi Airport, is full of activities for kids.
 Not only is it a snazzy mall with upscale boutiques, but has a thrilling 14,000 square metre Canopy Park for kids of all ages to enjoy!
 There are slides, a mirror maze and sky nets that you can jump around with the kids.
 So much fun!

 Want ideas for activities with kids and the video-game-loving young folk?
 This is a hot spot of pure gaming heaven.
-Saint Games Cafe aims to inject a huge dose of video-gaming fun and entertainment to everyone in a cosy and comfortable setting.
+Play Nation aims to inject a huge dose of video-gaming fun and entertainment to everyone in a cosy and comfortable setting.
 You’ll find everything from Wii to Kinect here along with a ton of game choices, so with its great package deals and fun staff, this is definitely a choice your kids will love.

-For something different, Andsoforthjr has cool, interactive experiences happening throughout the year for kids ages 2 and up.
+For something different, Andsoforth Junior has cool, interactive experiences happening throughout the year for kids ages 2 and up.
 We’re talking magical stories coming to life, Princess Workshops and more!

 Andsoforthjr, various locations